ProjectLOGOS/LOGOS_PXL_Core/docs/UM_IEL_OVERVIEW.md

 ---

-*UM-IEL provides a unified, constructive foundation for modal reasoning that complements ChronoPraxis while maintaining the project's commitment to rigorous formal verification.*
+*UM-Internal Emergent Logics provides a unified, constructive foundation for modal reasoning that complements ChronoPraxis while maintaining the project's commitment to rigorous formal verification.*